bobbyjim/Vilani-Tools/README.md

 These tools run in the Chrome browser with JavaScript enabled.
 They may run fine in other browsers as well.

-This repo consists of two separate scripts: vilanitools.html and omni-vehicle-maker.html.
+This repo consists of two separate elements: vilanitools.html and omni-vehicle-maker.html.

 # vilanitools.html